eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The guiding principles will take into consideration the composite nature of the Wallet Solution, as well as the potential different architectures considering that the amending Regulation is technology and architecture neutral.
 Guidance on certification will allow for various proposed architecture models (including components, security functions, threats, mitigations), evaluation of their individual components (design, implementation, and effectiveness), and related risks as reflected through a common risk registry defined by the RA (see also [Section 7.4](#74-risk-based-approach-and-risk-registry)).

-The IA will refer to standards, and where available, relevant European CSA schemes must be used.
+The IA will refer to standards, and where available, relevant European CSA schemes will be used.
 Currently, only the EUCC scheme for the cybersecurity certification of the ICT products, parts, or components for products[^3] is available.
 For those cybersecurity requirements not covered by the EUCC, its supporting documents or an extended version of the EUCC, and for the non-cybersecurity requirements, the use of the ISO/IEC 17065[^4] framework under Regulation (EC) 765/2008[^5] is foreseen as the harmonised standard for certification.
 This may be complemented by ISO/IEC 17067[^6] on the definition of schemes, which is like ENISA's previous work in the definition of other candidate EU certification schemes.

 In order to prepare the content on the IA, the transitory national certification schemes, and eventually a dedicated cybersecurity certification scheme under the CSA, the following key documents are prepared; a Risk and Cybersecurity Assessment, a HLR, and a mapping of relevant existing certification schemes (the latter two documents prepared by ENISA).
 In addition, an architecture survey has been conducted in the Toolbox Expert Group to gain insights into potential Wallet Solution implementations and architectural possibilities.

-First, the RA aims to identify initial security and privacy threats (potential attacks carried out by different actors) and provide a list of assets which must be protected against the identified threats (critical, non-critical).
+First, the RA aims to identify initial security and privacy threats (potential attacks carried out by different actors) and provide a list of assets which will be protected against the identified threats (critical, non-critical).
 The risks will provide input to a common risk registry, listing the minimum set of risks that should be addressed by Member States' implementations (see also [Section 7.4](#74-risk-based-approach-and-risk-registry)).
 This common risk registry will serve as input to the IA, and later on to the detailed definition of privacy and security requirements to mitigate identified threats, at the relevant Level of Assurance.

 Second, the HLR document provides recommendations for the certification of Wallet Solutions in the short term.
 It outlines the high-level process requirements for certification, in addition to high-level statements on the functional components of the Wallet Solution.
 In essence, it defines 'what' will need to be certified and what the process steps will be.
 The identified requirements in this document form the skeleton of the IA \[appendix 6\]).